jonahsnider/convert/docs/api.md

 // Warnings were encountered during analysis:
 //
-// dist/src/types/common.d.ts:40:5 - (ae-forgotten-export) The symbol "SimplifyQuantity" needs to be exported by the entry point index.d.ts
+// dist/src/types/common.d.ts:20:5 - (ae-forgotten-export) The symbol "SimplifyQuantity" needs to be exported by the entry point index.d.ts
-// dist/src/types/common.d.ts:49:5 - (ae-forgotten-export) The symbol "UnitToFamily" needs to be exported by the entry point index.d.ts
+// dist/src/types/common.d.ts:56:5 - (ae-forgotten-export) The symbol "UnitToFamily" needs to be exported by the entry point index.d.ts
-// dist/src/types/common.d.ts:49:5 - (ae-forgotten-export) The symbol "BestConversion" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)